-Professor Ryuichiro Sengen, Professor Emeritus of Doshisha University and Attorney-at-Law, Professor of Kyoto Institute of Information and world-renowned authority in the field of intellectual property law, passed away on April 5.He was 81 years old.
+Prof. Ryuichiro Sengen, Professor at Kyoto University of Information Sciences and a world authority in the field of intellectual property law, passed away on April 5.He was 81 years old.

-While teaching at Doshisha University, he also gave a special lecture on intellectual property rights at Kyoto Computer Gakuin every year, attracting many students with his skillful speech.
+While teaching at Doshisha University, he also gave a special lecture on intellectual property rights every year at Kyoto Computer Gakuin, attracting many students with his skillful storytelling.

-We would like to express our heartfelt gratitude for his great contribution to the development of the university and pray for his peaceful passing.
+I would like to express my heartfelt gratitude to him for his great contribution to the development of the university and pray for his peaceful repose.